Skip navigation

 You may apply for more than one role at the same time, but you will have to complete a new application for each role.
 This is to make sure that we have a record of each application in the system, and also because different applications may have different key skills and may be assessed by different shortlisting panels.

-If you use the same login details for each application, you will find that some sections, for example your personal details, will automatically be carried over into the new application
+If you use the same login details for each application, you will find that some sections, for example your personal details, will automatically be carried over into the new application.

 Competency-based selection process

-The HCPC uses a competency based selection process to recruit candidates to and within the organisation.
+The HCPC uses a competency-based selection process to recruit candidates to and within the organisation.

 For each of the essential and desirable criteria in the person specification, the recruitment panel will consider how well the evidence provided meets the standard required for the post.
 Criteria will be assessed at different stages of the selection process; the person specification will specify which criteria are being assessed at each stage.

 You should use actual examples, rather than describing how you think you would do something, using simple and easy to understand language.
-You also need to include enough background information so the recruitment panel can understand the situation and how it demonstrates your knowledge, experience and skills.
+You also need to include enough background information so the recruitment panel can understand the situation and how it demonstrates your knowledge, experience, and skills.

 Qualification Details

+The person specification will indicate what qualifications and Education level are required.
+Provide details of your highest qualifications along with any other qualifications you wish to add.
 If offered the post, you will be asked to provide original certificates to evidence your qualifications prior to your first day of employment.

 Employment Details